 To maximize your potential as a jiu-jitsoka, it's not enough to just head to class every day and go through the motions.
 You need to approach your training from several angles.

-One of the Brazilian Jiu-Jitsu tips that has worked for my students and is a system which I call the ‘A.C.T.
-Model’.
+One of the Brazilian Jiu-Jitsu tips that have worked for my students and is a system which I call the 'A.C.T.
+Model'.
 This stands for Attribute Maximization, Conceptual Understanding, Technical Knowledge.
 This article will provide a general overview of this model.

-Attributes include, strength, power, flexibility, pressure sensitivity, balance, coordination and endurance.
+Attributes include strength, power, flexibility, pressure sensitivity, balance, coordination and endurance.

 Jiu-jitsu is a highly athletic endeavour.
-It is one of the most physical of all martial arts and sports, and demands a lot from those who practice it.
+It is one of the most physical of all martial arts and sports and demands a lot from those who practice it.
 You need to maximize your attributes if you want to maximize your jiu-jitsu.

 After Royce Gracie’s early wins in the UFC over much bigger and stronger opponents, there began a popular misconception in the grappling arts that size and strength were not important, and that technique was all that mattered.

 A lot of jiu-jitsu guys make statements like "strength is not important, all you need is technique."
 This is simply not true.
 Stronger, fitter individuals have a huge advantage over others.
 This is why the 250 lbs, rugby-playing white belt is usually much harder to spar with than the 140 lbs, super-skilled purple belt.
 This is also why the absolute division at the world champs is never won by lightweights.

 It is true that the leverage afforded by grappling techniques often allows those with lesser attributes to defeat larger, stronger opponents.
 However, there is no denying that being more powerful, faster or fitter than someone gives you an advantage over him, regardless of his level of technique.
 It is when you combine great attributes with technical and conceptual knowledge you have the makings of an exceptional grappler.